osisoft/sample-adh-time_series-dotnet/SdsTsDotNet/SAMPLE.md

 ### Step 2.
 Create an SdsType to represent a time value pair

-We decide we are going to store the ADH as a Simple type that only has a value and a time-stamp.
-First we need to create the CLR type we want to represent in ADH.
+We decide we are going to store the Cds as a Simple type that only has a value and a time-stamp.
+First we need to create the CLR type we want to represent in Cds.

 ```cs --source-file ./TimeData.cs --project ./SdsTsDotNet.csproj --region step2a --session TestSample

 ```

-Once we have that we create the type in ADH using the SdsTypeBuilder to build the SdSType and then use the metadataservice to create the type.
+Once we have that we create the type in Cds using the SdsTypeBuilder to build the SdSType and then use the metadataservice to create the type.

 ```cs --source-file ./Program.cs --project ./SdsTsDotNet.csproj --region step2b --session TestSample